Jenks, Oklahoma: Economy

 In 1958, Richard Lloyd Jones Jr. Airport opened for business just outside Jenks.
 This airport is the official reliever for Tulsa International Airport and is one of the busiest in the state.
 It serves commercial and private air travel throughout the Tulsa area and has helped stimulate the growth of Jenks' economy.

-Jenks is home to the headquarters of many small and large businesses, among which include; Kimberly Clark Corporation, Green Country Energy, Public Service Company, Tulsa Winch, Continental Wire Cloth, and Tedford Insurance.
+Jenks is home to the headquarters of many small and large businesses, including Kimberly Clark Corporation, Green Country Energy, Public Service Company, Tulsa Winch, Continental Wire Cloth, and Tedford Insurance.
 Jenks is also the headquarters of First Oklahoma Bank, which first began construction on its eight-story building in December 2012.

+Arts and culture

+The Oklahoma Aquarium is located in Jenks.

 Government

 Jenks has a council-manager form of government.